Glass & Enamel

 Categories

-The art of blowing glass probably developed in Syria in the first century BC.
-The basic techniques of glass blowing remained much the same for many hundreds of years, until mechanisation and blowing glass with compressed air took over the production of everyday products such as bottles, jars and tumblers.
-Blowing unique, decorative and quality glass items remains a skilled craft and the tools used by today's practitioners would be recognized by their medieval counterparts: paddles for protection from heat and to shape the glass, a marver for rolling the glass, jacks and shears for cutting and shaping, the blowpipe itself and the punty rod which is used to form the opening of a glass vessel.
+The art of glassblowing likely began in Syria during the first century BC.
+For many centuries, the core techniques remained largely unchanged, until mechanisation and the introduction of compressed air revolutionised the production of everyday items like bottles, jars and tumblers.
+Despite these developments, the creation of unique, decorative and high-quality glass remains a skilled craft.
+Many of the tools used by modern glassblowers would be familiar to their medieval counterparts: paddles for heat protection and shaping, marvers for rolling, jacks and shears for cutting and forming, the blowpipe for gathering and blowing the glass, and the punty rod for shaping the vessel's opening.

 Group of products